Updated July 2026

 What do sales leaders get wrong about motivation?

 The most common mistake is treating motivation as a one-time event — a quarterly kickoff, an annual award, a monthly SPIF.
 Research consistently shows motivation is cumulative and requires ongoing investment.
 A manager who gives specific, regular recognition builds a team that sustains high performance through slow periods.
-A manager who only recognizes wins at the quarterly all-hands creates a team that's motivated for two weeks after the event and disengaged the rest of the year.
+A manager who only recognizes wins at the quarterly all-hands creates a team that's motivated for two weeks and disengaged the rest of the year.

 How does video recognition improve sales team retention?